locustio/locust/docs/increase-performance.rst

 uses `geventhttpclient <https://github.com/gwik/geventhttpclient/>`_ instead.
 It provides a very similar API and uses significantly less CPU time, sometimes increasing the maximum number of requests per second on a given hardware by as much as 5x-6x.

+It is impossible to say how many requests Locust can do on your particular hardware, using your particular test plan, so you'll need to test it out.
+Check Locust's console output, it will log a warning if it is limited by CPU.

-It is impossible to say what your particular hardware can handle, using your particular test plan.
-But in a *best case scenario* (doing small requests inside a `while True`-loop) FastHttpUser will be able to do 16000 requests per second per core, instead of around 4000 for HttpUser (tested on a 2021 MacBook Pro M1 MAX using Python 3.11).
-Your results may vary, and you'll see smaller gains if your load tests do CPU-intensive things apart from just making requests.
+In a *best case* scenario (doing small requests inside a ``while True``-loop) a single Locust process (limited to one CPU core) can do around **16000 requests per second using FastHttpUser, and 4000 using HttpUser** (tested on a 2021 M1 MacBook Pro and Python 3.11)

+The relative improvement may be even bigger with bigger request payloads, but it may also be smaller if your test is doing CPU intensive things not related to requests.

+Of course, in reality you should run :ref:`one locust process per CPU core <running-distributed>`.

 .. note::